waterstone15/flame-lib/README.md

 ```

 ### Ok
-You can check if the data of an instance is valid. `ok()` will check all validators by default. if a list of fields is supplied, `ok(...)` will check just the listed fields.
+You can check if the data of an instance is valid. `ok()` will check all validators by default.
+If a list of fields is supplied, `ok()` will check just the listed fields.

 ```javascript
 john.ok();